When Marriage Doesn’t Break — It Simply Becomes Expected

 There is no shame in either truth.

-Because love is not proven by how long people stay, but by how alive they feel while doing so.
+Because love is not proven by how long people stay.

-And sometimes the most honest question isn’t:
+And sometimes the most honest question is not:

 “Do we still love each other?”